 The Department of Rural Sociology accepts new students in both the fall and spring semesters.
 Additionally, the department awards a limited number of graduate research assistantships to offset the costs of graduate study.
 To apply for either admission or awards, please contact the department.

 Prospective students need to complete a department application (Word), obtain three letters of recommendation (Word), submit scores on the Graduate Record Examination (GRE) and write a statement of interest (Word) explaining why they want to study rural sociology at the University of Missouri.
 Official transcripts are required.
-Applicants also need to complete the MU Graduate School's online application and submit the application fee.
+Applicants also need to complete the MU Office of Graduate Studies's online application and submit the application fee.